nnbaocuong99/k8s-cluster/README.md

 - Get yourself a terminal and ssh into the master-node `ssh username@your_ip_address` when its successfully started
 - Linux and MacOS has their own terminals, On Windows you can use [PowerShell](https://learn.microsoft.com/en-us/powershell/) or basically just [Terminal](https://apps.microsoft.com/store/detail/windows-terminal/)

 #### ✏️ <ins>Step 2:</ins>
 - Switch to the root user: `sudo su`
-- Check if ur docker has been installed yet: `docker version`
+- Check if your Docker has been installed yet: `docker version`

 #### ✏️ <ins>Step 3:</ins>
-- Choose a tag on [rancher/rancher Tags](https://hub.docker.com/r/rancher/rancher/tags)
+- Choose a tag on [rancher/rancher -> `Tags`](https://hub.docker.com/r/rancher/rancher/tags) on Docker Hub
-- Replace `tag` with the one you've been choosing
+- Replace `tag` in the command below with the tag, version you've been choosing
 ```
 $ docker run -d --name=rancher-server --restart=unless-stopped -p 80:80 -p 443:443 --privileged rancher/rancher:tag
 ```